CrownedComedian/Red-Sands-of-Time-Data-Pack/Red Sands of Time/README.md

 # Red Sands of Time

-This is a Minecraft datapack inspired by Minecraft Championship's [Sands of Time](https://mcchampionship.com/pages/sands-of-time/) minigame.
+This is a Minecraft data pack inspired by MC Championship's [Sands of Time](https://mcchampionship.com/pages/sands-of-time/) minigame.
 *Disclaimer: I am not affiliated with Noxcrew.
-I just wanted to my own version of the game for my own enjoyment.*
+I just wanted my own version of the game for my own enjoyment.*

 ![](images/start.png)